-- 1. Internal Agency Review Draft: A staff draft of the Sector Plan will be shared with partner agencies for review and comment, using Konveio or a comparable collaboration tool.
+- 1. Internal Agency Review: Sector Plan draft goals, policies, and strategies will be shared with relevant partner agencies for review and comment, using Konveio or a comparable collaboration tool.
 The Department will look for opportunities to facilitate the review period through on-line collaboration programs.
 (January April 2022). - 2.
+Public Information Session: This information session will be held to inform the public about the concurrent sectional map amendment and educate them on the process. - 3.
 Preliminary Sector Plan Public Release: Once the Planning Board has granted permission to release the Preliminary Sector Plan to the public, it will be available on the project websites, the Planning Information Services Counter at the County Administration Building, as well as at area libraries.
 An announcement of the plan's public release will be shared through social media platforms (Facebook, Twitter, and Instagram) and a traditional press release (June 2022).
-Staff will send out required public notifications to property owners informing them of the Preliminary Sector Plan and the Joint Public Hearing date (Fall 2022). - 3.
+Staff will send out required public notifications to property owners informing them of the Preliminary Sector Plan and the Joint Public Hearing date (Fall 2022). - 4.
+Public Open House: Staff will carry out a public open house to present the preliminary sector plan (July 2022). - 5.
 Final publication: The final plan is scheduled for approval by the District Council in the Spring of 2023 and will be released in Summer 2023.